orbitalquark/textadept/docs/manual.md

 on Windows, Linux, and BSD; `⌘G`, `⌘⇧G`, `^R`, and `^⇧R`, respectively, on macOS; and `M-G`, `M-S-G`, `M-R`, and `M-S-R` in the terminal version.

 **Tip:** by default, "Replace All" replaces all text in the buffer.
-Selecting a contiguous block of text and then performing "Replace All" replaces all text in that selection only.
-Textadept does not currently support "Replace All" within non-contiguous selections (e.g. multiple selections).
+Selecting text and then performing "Replace All" replaces all text in that selection only.

 [`ui.find.highlight_all_matches`]: api.html#ui.find.highlight_all_matches